michaelchimento/PopulationTurnoverEfficiency/README.md

 Directory  | Description
 ------------- | -------------
-ABM  | Python code needed to run the agent based model analysis | R code used to run the statistical analyses and create figures data | Dataframes used to run the statistical analyses and create figures images | output of figure code is exported here
+ABM  | Python code needed to run the agent based model.
+This model was not included in the final manuscript for concision, but supports the results. analysis | R code used to run the statistical analyses and create figures data | Dataframes used to run the statistical analyses and create figures images | output of figure code is exported here